Do your allergies seem to get worse when it rains? If so, you may be suffering from a mold allergy.

-The primary allergen in mold is mold spores.
-Because those spores can eventually make their way to the air, they also make their way to your nose, creating an allergic reaction.
-This mold has been linked to allergies and asthma.
+The primary allergen in mold is the mold spore.
+Because these spores can eventually make their way into the air, they can also make their way into your nose.
+This triggers an allergic reaction.
+Mold spores have been linked to allergic rhinitis and asthma.

 Because mold grows year-round, mold allergies generally aren’t seasonal like other allergies.
-Those who are allergic to mold can experience symptoms any time, especially if they live in an area that tends to get rain on a fairly often.
+People who are allergic to mold typically may have more symptoms from midsummer to early fall, but they can experience symptoms any time they’re exposed to mold spores, especially if they live in an area that tends to get a lot of rain.

-If you’re allergic to mold, you’ll likely experience histamine reactions similar to those from other types of airborne allergies.
-Those symptoms include
+If you’re allergic to mold, you’ll likely experience histamine-mediated reactions similar to those from other types of airborne allergies.
+Those symptoms include:

 - watery and itchy eyes